blobos/MusicGenreClassifier/ReadMe.md

 Error: input: NoneType in train.py and inference.py - not accessing file? but printing still gives tensor

+Aggregating inference:
+track ID or filepath enough?
+iterate:
+for all with same trackID?  or for total_subgenre_track_chunks with trackID?

 to do:
+preprocessing parallel pooling
-preprocessing parallel pooling, csv to format (filepath, classID, Class) dictionary/mapping ID? rather than if statements? make script for store multiple inferences
+make script for store multiple inferences

-notes:
+changes:
-no conversion to mel spec - done in train/inference
+no conversion to mel spec - done in train/inference csv to format (filepath, track_chunk_#, total_track_chunks, classID, Class)